annievu22/AirBnB_Project/README.md

 ---
 ## 7. Final Conclusion

-This project demonstrates how Airbnb data can be transformed through SQL and visualized with Tableau to reveal valuable market insights.
+This project demonstrates how Airbnb data can be transformed through Python and visualized with Tableau to reveal valuable market insights.
 By exploring pricing patterns, review behaviors, and listing availability, we help users better understand how location and room type affect performance.

 Key business insights include:
 - Manhattan listings command higher prices but show mixed review volumes